-Are you a public health advocate, medical professional, or part of a disability or civil rights organization?
-Call the Center for Public Representation at: 617.965
+Are you a public health advocate, medical professional, or disability or civil rights organization?
+Contact www.centerfor publicrep.org

 The COVID-19 pandemic has resulted in a lack of health care resources like personal protective equipment.
 It also increased demand for hospital beds, intensive care treatment and ventilators.
-If there are not enough resources to treat everyone, health care providers will need to decide who gets critical life-saving care and who does not.
+If there are not enough resources to treat everyone, health care providers will decide who receives critical life-saving care and who will not.
 This is known as health care rationing.
-If rationing becomes necessary, these decisions will be made by hospital "triage teams" and guided by a document called the Massachusetts Crisis Standards of Care first issued by state government in early April, 2020.
+If rationing becomes necessary, these decisions will be made by hospital "triage teams" and guided by a document called the Massachusetts Crisis Standards of Care.
+These Standards were issued by the State in April, 2020, and revised and finalized in October, 2020.